kyvernfoundation/kyvern/courses/README.md

 Your cybersecurity is simple, there are just a few key points to apply.
 > You need to analyze the risks of not being safe.
 You can skip certain points, but be aware that it's your safety that's skipped along with them.
 ## Risk analysis
+Risk analysis depends on your environment, your tools and your potential hazards.
+- We offer our risk analysis free of charge to anyone wishing to assess their safety needs.
+To request one, contact us at riskanalysis@kyvern.org.
+- In the future, we plan to produce scenarios that will serve as examples.
 ## Password manager
 Having the right [password manager](https://github.com/kyvernfoundation/kyvern/blob/main/courses/passwordmanager.md) and good passwords are just as important, one can't go without the other.
 > That's why [passwords](https://github.com/kyvernfoundation/kyvern/blob/main/courses/passwordmanager.md#password) are explained on the same page.